 Each Echidna Walkabout tour day, trained citizen science researchers search an agreed area of bushland in the You Yangs Regional Park.
 Every koala found is located on a map, GPS taken, they are photographed, the tree species & height they are sitting at and their behaviour is noted.

 At the end of each year these findings are compiled, analysed and a report for the year is provided to all our Wildlife Guides, Koala Researchers and to the National Parks Service, local Field Naturalist Club and Koala-specialist Wildlife Carers and veterinarians to assist with understanding of Koalas in this particular wild habitat.

-Janine and the team have recorded the nose patterns of 108 wild koalas over 16 years and not one has changed substantially in that time.
-They have taken over 30,000 observations, 19,000 photographs.
-The longest a single koala has been monitored is 9 years - her name is Pat, she is a mature female still living in the You Yangs.
+Janine and the team have recorded the nose patterns of 108 wild koalas since 1998 and not one has changed substantially in that time.
+They have taken well over 30,000 observations, more than 20,000 photographs.
+The longest a single koala has been monitored is 11 years - her name is Pat, she is a mature female still living in the You Yangs.
 She has been seen over 800 times.
 23% of the 108 koalas have been monitored for 5+ years.
 Our accuracy in the field (the number of times we can achieve a positive identification of the koala just through binoculars & camera) is 93% overall.

 The non-intrusive method of identifying koalas by their nose patterns could be a major step forward for koala protection.
 Using this method citizen scientists Australia-wide could collect valuable information about their local koalas, and form connections with those animals.

 Echidna Walkabout and Koala Clancy Foundation's 3 step plan to save koalas from extinction: